KoppesEA/INS-1_PWS_RNA-Seq/README.md

 Generate Bowtie2 indexes from Rnor6.0.99 (without custom annotation) using the `bowtie2-build` command with bowtie2 version 2.3.4.2 with options specified in batch script `Bowtie_Rnor6v99_build.sh`

+## Part II: Identification of differentially expressed genes  in total RNA using STAR alignment with gene feature counts by HT-Seq and comparison with DEseq2

+## Part III: Alternate identification of differentially expressed genes in total RNA using STAR alignment with RSEM and comparison with DEseq2

+## Part IV: smallRNA-Seq differential expression using Bowtie2 alignment, HTseq and DEseq2

+## Part V References and links to software used herein